-Central and Eastern European cities among most dynamic in the EU
+Central and Eastern European cities among most dynamic and fastest-growing in the EU

 According to the CEE Investment Report 2019 ‘Thriving Metropolitan Cities’, prepared by consultancy groups Colliers International, Dentons and Skanska, 16 of the 20 fastest-growing cities in the EU are located in Central and Eastern Europe – including half of them in Visegrad countries.

 Although Dublin comes first, with the Irish capital hailed as one of the most important destinations for investments, Prague comes at the second place and Wroclaw, in Poland’s south, rounding up the podium at the third position, “mainly thanks to its spectacular growth in productivity”.
 The rest of the top 5 is made up of Sofia, in Bulgaria, and Slovakia’s second-biggest city, Kosice.